 National Cherry Blossom Festival.
 Strike up the band!
-This year, 2015, marks the 103rd anniversary of the city of Tokyo’s gift of cherry trees to the city of Washington.
-This event is celebrated annually; if all goes well, the festival coincides with the blossoming of the more than 3,700 Japanese cherry trees by the Tidal Basin, on Hains Point, and on the grounds of the Washington Monument.
-Events take place all over town and include the Blossom Kite Festival on the grounds of the Washington Monument, fireworks, concerts, special art exhibits, park-ranger-guided talks and tours past the trees, and sports competitions.
-A Japanese Street Festival takes place on one of the final days of the celebration, and a grand parade caps the festival, complete with floats, marching bands, dancers, celebrity guests, and more.
-All events are free except the Japanese Street Fair, which costs $5, and grandstand seating at the parade, which costs $17 (otherwise the parade is free).
-For information call tel 877/44BLOOM (442-5666) or go to www.nationalcherryblossomfestival.org.
-March 20 to April 12, 2015.
+In 1912, the city of Tokyo gave over 3,000 cherry trees to the city of Washington.
+This event is celebrated annually; if all goes well, the festival coincides with the blossoming of the cherry trees by the Tidal Basin, on Hains Point, and on the grounds of the Washington Monument.
+Events take place all over town and include the Blossom Kite Festival on the grounds of the Washington Monument; a Japanese Street Fair on Pennsylvania Avenue; “Petalpalooza,” an outdoor celebration with fireworks, art activities, and live music at the Wharf on the Southwest Waterfront; special art exhibits around town, park-ranger-guided talks and tours past the trees, and sports competitions.
+A grand parade winds down the festival, complete with floats, marching bands, dancers, celebrity guests, and more.
+Most events are free; exceptions include the Japanese Street Fair, which costs $10 per ticket, and grandstand seating at the parade, which starts at $20 per person (otherwise the parade is free).
+For information, go to www.nationalcherryblossomfestival.org.
+March/April.

 White House Easter Egg Roll.
 A biggie for kids 13 and under, the annual White House Easter Egg Roll continues a practice begun in 1878.
 Entertainment on the White House South Lawn and the Ellipse traditionally includes appearances by costumed cartoon characters, clowns, musical groups (Fergie and singer Ariana Grande are among those who have performed in the past), egg-decorating exhibitions, puppet and magic shows, an Easter egg hunt, and an egg-rolling contest.
-To obtain tickets, you must use the online lottery system, www.recreation.gov, up and running about 6 weeks before Easter Monday.
-For details call tel 202/208-1631 or visit www.whitehouse.gov/eastereggroll.
-Easter Monday between 8am and 5pm.
+To get tickets, you must use the online lottery system, www.recreation.gov, up and running about 7 weeks before Easter Monday.
+For details, visit www.nps.gov/whho/planyourvisit/easter-egg-roll.htm.
+Easter Monday 8am to 5pm.

 Smithsonian Craft Show.
 Held in the National Building Museum, 401 F St. NW, this juried show features one-of-a-kind, limited-edition crafts by more than 120 noted artists from all over the country.
-There’s an entrance fee of about $15 per adult each day; it’s free for children 12 and under.
+There’s an entrance fee of $20 (or $17 in advance) per adult each day; it’s free for children 12 and under.
 No strollers.
-For details call tel 888/832-9554 or 202/633-5006, or visit www.smithsoniancraftshow.org.
+For details, visit www.smithsoniancraftshow.org.
 Four days in mid- to late April.

 Washington National Cathedral Annual Flower Mart.
-Now in its 76th year, the flower mart takes place on cathedral grounds, featuring displays of flowering plants and herbs, decorating demonstrations, ethnic food booths, children’s rides and activities (including an antique carousel), costumed characters, puppet shows, and other entertainment.
-Admission is free.
-For details call tel 202/537-2937 or visit www.allhallowsguild.org.
+Established in 1939, the flower mart takes place on cathedral grounds, featuring displays of flowering plants and herbs, decorating demonstrations, ethnic food booths, children’s rides and activities (including an antique carousel), costumed characters, puppet shows, tower climbs, and other entertainment.
+Free admission.
+For details, visit www.allhallowsguild.org.
 First Friday and Saturday in May, rain or shine.

 Memorial Day.
-Ceremonies take place at the Tomb of the Unknowns in Arlington National Cemetery (tel 703/607-8000), at the National World War II and Vietnam Veterans memorials (tel 202/619-7222), and at the U.S. Navy Memorial (tel 202/737-2300).
+Ceremonies take place at Arlington National Cemetery’s Memorial Amphitheater and the Tomb of the Unknowns, at the National World War II and Vietnam Veterans memorials, at the Women in Military Service for America Memorial, and at the U.S. Navy Memorial.
 A National Memorial Day Parade marches down Constitution Avenue from the Capitol to the White House.
-On the Sunday before Memorial Day, the National Symphony Orchestra performs a free concert at 8pm on the West Lawn of the Capitol to honor the sacrifices of American servicemen and servicewomen (tel 202/619-7222).
-And one other thing: Hundreds of thousands of bikers from around the country roll into town in an annual event called “Rolling Thunder,” to pay tribute to America’s war veterans, prisoners of war, and those missing in action (www.rollingthunder1.com).
+On the Sunday before Memorial Day, the National Symphony Orchestra performs a free concert at 8pm on the West Lawn of the Capitol to honor the sacrifices of American servicemen and servicewomen.
+One other thing: Also on that Sunday, hundreds of thousands of bikers from around the country roll into town in an annual event called “Rolling Thunder” to pay tribute to America’s war veterans, prisoners of war, and those missing in action (www.rollingthunderrun.com).
 Last Monday in May.

 DC Jazz Festival.
-The festival, now in its 11th year, presents more than 125 performances in dozens of venues throughout the city over a 6-day period.
+The festival, founded in 2004, presents more than 125 performances in dozens of venues throughout the city over a 6-day period.
 Some performances are free, some are not. www.dcjazzfest.org.
 Early to late June.

 Smithsonian Folklife Festival.
 A major event celebrating both national and international traditions in music, crafts, foods, games, concerts, and exhibits, staged along the length of the National Mall.
 Each Folklife Festival showcases three or four cultures or themes; 2014’s festival explored the culture of Kenya, and “China: Tradition and the Art of Living.”
 All events are free; most take place outdoors.
 For details call tel 202/633-6440, visit www.festival.si.edu, or check the listings in the Washington Post.
 Ten days in late June and early July, always including July 4.